PIH/malawi-child-puppet/README.md

 Prerequiste--Internet connectiviy will be required, in particular for steps #6 & #7

+0) Close all applications and reboot the machine

 1) Log on as the local admin account (e.g. PIH Windows user)

 2) Copy from the USB the entire mental-health folder to c:\